 What is WebRTC?

-People use Web browsers to connect to the online world particularly for web chat applications like Web Whatsapp, Web Skype, and Hangouts.
+People use Web browsers to connect to the online world, particularly for web chat applications like Web Whatsapp, Web Skype, and Hangouts.
 These web browsers use WebRTC (Real-time communication for the web) to create real-time connections to send data like voice and video over the web.
-Browsers like Chrome, Firefox, Edge, Safari, and mobile browsers come with this feature by default and doesn’t require any plugins.
+Browsers like Chrome, Firefox, Edge, Safari, and mobile browsers come with this feature by default and don’t require any plugins.